Rahlir/NumiLaunchbar/README.md

 Right now, the action is unsigned.
 This means that you either have to sign it yourself or allow unsigned actions in Launchbar's index.

+## Acknowledgment

+Icons by Muneer A.Safiah from the Noun Project: [website](https://thenounproject.com/mabusafiah/).